tud-hri/travia/README.md

 **Velocity in km/h in Pneuma data**
 The PNeuma data is provided with velocities in km/h, this is converted to m/s in `dataobjects/pneumadataset.py` (`read_pneuma_csv` function).

-**Background for ExiD dataset 00-18**
-The background image for ExiD datasets 00 to 18 does not seem to match the recorded data.
-This issue also exists in the visualizer provided with the ExiD data.
-Because there is no fix possible without access to the raw data and specific location of the recording, this issue remains open.
+**Background for ExiD dataset 00-18 in older version of the dataset** In older version of the dataset, the background image for ExiD datasets 00 to 18 does not match the recorded data.
+To solve this issue you can obtain the latest version of the dataset.

+**Motorcycles in the ExiD dataset**
+Since version 2.1, the ExiD dataset contains motorcycles.
+However, the motorcycles in the dataset have no dimensions (width and length are both 0.0).
+Therefore, TraViA uses the same estimated sizes as with the PNeuma data for all motorcycles in ExiD.

 ### Where to place the data